Ramesh-2006/hybrid-dataset-type-classification/README.md

 The objective is to accurately classify datasets (e.g., healthcare, finance, education, ecommerce, etc.) **purely from metadata**, without inspecting raw data values.

-This work is positioned as an **applied data science framework** with emphasis on reproducibility, transparency, and experimental validation.
+This work is positioned as an **applied data science framework** with strong emphasis on **reproducibility, transparency, and experimental validation**, aligning with modern open-science expectations.

 ---